AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/msi-feature-overview.md

 ## Language Support {#language-support}

 Marketo Sales Insight is stored by language.
 So, if you want it to work for more than one language, you have to enter the credentials separately for each language.

+>[!NOTE]
+>
+>A contact/lead needs to be in the Default partition in order to be added to the Watchlist.